 This brings vacation law in Denmark into line with many other European countries and aims to simplify the way people earn holidays.
 It is also designed to be fairer, ending the need for some people to work for up to 16 months before they can actually take the leave they’ve earned.
 Instead, you will get 2.08 days per month which — for example — you can earn in September and take in October.

-But before the changes come into effect next year, there is an interim period to help people and businesses adjust.
-During this time, Planday is building a feature which lets administrators and managers get the faster data they need to make smarter decisions while making sure their employees can plan their holidays in advance.
+There was an interim period to help people and businesses adjust.
+During this time, Planday built a feature which lets administrators and managers get the faster data they need to make smarter decisions while making sure their employees can plan their holidays in advance.

 The interim — or transition — period started on 1 September 2019 and will run until 31 August 2020, meaning holiday pay earnings in that time are saved into your holiday account — or Lønmodtagernes Feriemidler — and paid out when you retire or leave Denmark.
 It also means no changes are needed from employees or employers, so you’re free to check your vacation balance and book away!

-This also means nothing needed to change in the way you use Planday to either schedule your staff or plan your shifts when September 1 came.
+This also means nothing needed to change in the way you use Planday to either schedule your staff or plan your shifts.

-If you’re chasing the sun next summer, very little will change in terms of your holiday balance — except you will have a little more incentive to stay longer at your sommerhus.
+If you’re chasing the sun this summer, very little will change in terms of your holiday balance — except you will have a little more incentive to stay longer at your sommerhus.

-On 1 May 2020 you will get 16.64 vacation days — these are the ones you’ve earned between 1 January and 31 August 2019 — and while you can carry over some of these days to the new system (after September), it’s expected most people will use their vacation days between May and August 2020.
+On 1 May 2020 you should have received 16.64 vacation days — these are the ones you’ve earned between 1 January and 31 August 2019 — and while you can carry over some of these days to the new system (after September), it’s expected most people will use their vacation days between May and August 2020.

 This is where Planday is prepared.
 The May to August period will require a change in a user’s settings in Planday to reflect the number of vacation days they have available.
 So if — for example — you have an employee with 25 vacation days per year, the settings will need to be changed to 16.64 to reflect the transition period.